Zach Parise scores twice, Wild beat Red Wings 6-3

 Charlie Coyle added a goal and an assist for the Wild, who have points in five straight games.
 They lead second-place Chicago by five points and have played two fewer games than the Blackhawks.

-Anthony Mantha had a goal and an assist for Detroit, Henrik Zetterberg and Andreas Athanasiou also scored, and Jared Coreau made 23 saves.
+Anthony Mantha had a goal and an assist for Detroit, Zetterberg and Andreas Athanasiou also scored, and Jared Coreau made 23 saves.
 The Red Wings have lost four straight and have the worst record in the Eastern Conference.

 ''It's hard to win when you give up two on the (penalty kill) in the first like that,'' Detroit coach Jeff Blashill said. ''I thought 5-on-5 we did tons of good stuff.''

+''They didn't see it from the same angle I did,'' Boudreau said of the game officials. ''They didn't think it was that bad.
+I said, 'Well watch the replay.
+You'll see it deserved more than a double minor.'''

+Nyquist said the play wasn't intentional.
+He has been offered an in-person hearing to discuss potential discipline from the league, according to the NHL player safety Twitter account.

-Parise's goals were both of the opportunistic variety.
-He put Minnesota ahead 4-2 early in the third when Coreau went behind the net and tried to clear the puck around the boards.
+Parise put Minnesota ahead 4-2 early in the third when Coreau went behind the net and tried to clear the puck around the boards.
 Jason Pominville intercepted it and quickly fed it out front to Parise, who punched it into the open net.

-Later in the period, Coreau deflected Jared Spurgeon's slap shot behind the net, but Eric Staal knocked it back out in front and Parise whacked it out of the air for his 13th of the season.
+Later in the period, Coreau deflected Spurgeon's slap shot behind the net, but Eric Staal knocked it back out in front and Parise whacked it out of the air for his 13th of the season.

-''It's funny, even in games where you feel like you don't play as well, you get a couple,'' Parise said, ''and in games you play great, you don't get anything.
-That's the way it goes.''

 Coyle can relate.
 Even though he's tied for second on the team in scoring, he'd gone 16 games without a goal.
 He snapped the streak with a highlight-reel goal in the second period.